Chinese meat import restrictions on the table

 February 6, 2020 7:13 am

-The possibility of Chinese meat products being stopped from entering Fiji remains on the table as the Novel Coronavirus continues to spread around the world.
+The possibility of Chinese meat products being stopped from entering Fiji remains on the table as the Novel Coronavirus continues to spread.

 Acting Permanent Secretary of Foreign Affairs, Yogesh Karan told FBC News that authorities will do everything possible to ensure trade is not affected, however, all possibilities have to stay open.